nicshrly/cse15l-lab-reports/lab5.md

  ## Leading TA Response
  Is the error caused by both the head and tail commands, or could it be just one that is causing the error?
-Try adding a cat command in between the head and tail commands to see how each modies the result.txt file.
+Try adding a cat command in between the head and tail commands to see how each one modfies the result.txt file.

  ## Student Follow-up Response
  I added the cat command and it seems like the head command is working as intended since it outputs the first two lines of the JUnit output.
 The